BTCDecoded/blvm-docs/src/appendices/faq.md

 Elinor Ostrom's Nobel Prize-winning research identified 8 principles for managing commons successfully.
 Bitcoin Commons applies these through: clearly defined boundaries, proportional equivalence, collective choice, monitoring, graduated sanctions, conflict resolution, minimal recognition of rights, and nested enterprises.

-### Why do you need both BLLVM and Bitcoin Commons?
+### Why do you need both BLVM and Bitcoin Commons?

-BLLVM solves the technical problem (mathematical rigor, safe alternative implementations).
+BLVM solves the technical problem (mathematical rigor, safe alternative implementations).
 Bitcoin Commons solves the governance problem (coordination without civil war).
-You can't have safe alternatives without BLLVM's mathematical foundation, and you can't have coordination without Commons' governance framework.
+You can't have safe alternatives without BLVM's mathematical foundation, and you can't have coordination without Commons' governance framework.
 They enable each other.

 ### How does the modular architecture combine both innovations?

-The modular architecture has three layers: (1) Mandatory Consensus (BLLVM ensures correctness), (2) Optional Modules (Commons enables competition), (3) Economic Coordination (merge mining funds both).
-BLLVM ensures correctness through architectural enforcement; Commons ensures coordination through governance rules.
+The modular architecture has three layers: (1) Mandatory Consensus (BLVM ensures correctness), (2) Optional Modules (Commons enables competition), (3) Economic Coordination (merge mining funds both).
+BLVM ensures correctness through architectural enforcement; Commons ensures coordination through governance rules.
 The architecture is where both meet.

-### Can you use BLLVM without Bitcoin Commons governance?
+### Can you use BLVM without Bitcoin Commons governance?

-Technically yes: BLLVM is a technical stack that can be used independently.
+Technically yes: BLVM is a technical stack that can be used independently.
 However, without Bitcoin Commons governance, you'd still have the governance capture problem.
-The innovations are designed to work together: BLLVM enables safe alternatives, Commons enables coordination between alternatives.
+The innovations are designed to work together: BLVM enables safe alternatives, Commons enables coordination between alternatives.

-### Can you use Bitcoin Commons governance without BLLVM?
+### Can you use Bitcoin Commons governance without BLVM?

-The governance framework could theoretically be applied to other implementations, but BLLVM's mathematical rigor (Orange Paper, formal verification) is what makes alternative implementations safe.
-Without BLLVM, you'd have governance but still risk consensus bugs from informal implementations.
+The governance framework could theoretically be applied to other implementations, but BLVM's mathematical rigor (Orange Paper, formal verification) is what makes alternative implementations safe.
+Without BLVM, you'd have governance but still risk consensus bugs from informal implementations.

 ### What happens if governance is captured?